 William also had surgery and radiotherapy for testicular cancer in 1997 and is keen to promote men’s health and physical activity into later life.

-William has always struggled with stomach issues in ultras, illustrated by the fact that he has experienced vomiting in 29 out of 30, 24 hour races.
+William struggled with stomach issues for many years, especially in 24 hour and 48 hour races.
+Illustrated by the fact that, at one point he had experienced vomiting in 29 out of 30, 24 hour races.
+Nowadays the situation is much improved and doesn’t affect William at all.

 William is a big fan of veteran/masters athletics and believes that athletic performances by masters athletes are hugely unsung.

-William believes people in their middle age also need role models and people to inspire them – William tries to do that.
+William believes people in their middle age and later years also need role models and people to inspire them – William tries to do that.